richard-1257/alx-higher_level_programming/0x08-python-more_classes/README.md

 - If either of `width` or `height` is not an integer, a `TypeError` is raised with the message `width must be an integer` or `height must be an integer`.

 - 2. Area and Perimeter
+  - [2-rectangle.py](https://github.com/richard-1257/alx-higher_level_programming/blob/master/0x08-python-more_classes/2-rectangle.py): Python class that defines a rectangle.
+Builds on [1-rectangle.py](https://github.com/richard-1257/alx-higher_level_programming/blob/master/0x08-python-more_classes/1-rectangle.py) with:
+    - Public instance method `def area(self)`: that returns the area of the rectangle.
+    - Public instance attribute `def perimeter(self)`: that returns the permiter of the rectangle (if either of `width` or `height` equals `0`, the perimeter is `0`).

+- 3. String representation